 “Difficulties are just things to overcome, after all.”

-The will to survive is a very powerful thing, being able to motivate yourself during a stressful situation is an extremely important aspect of survival.
+The will to survive is a very powerful thing; being able to motivate yourself during a stressful situation is a critical aspect of survival.
 I cannot stress enough the importance of maintaining a positive mental attitude during a stressful survival situation.

 For more info on Shackleton and his adventure…